 - Cargo must be properly distributed and adequately secured.

-The owners and their drivers of large trucks face very specific regulations and requirements in addition to those imposed upon drivers of regular passenger vehicles.
 When an accident involving a truck occurs, these regulations and requirements come into play, affecting liability and other elements of the subsequent injury claim.

 Other documentation that can be used as evidence in a truck accident case include: